TOAST-DOCS/TOAST-Cloud/en/toast-sdk/iap-android.md

  * Query the products available for purchase.
  * <p>
  * productDetails: List of products available for purchase
- * invalidProducts: Products registered in TOAST IAP console but not in a store */ void queryProductDetails() {
+ * invalidProducts: Products registered in NHN Cloud IAP console but not in a store */ void queryProductDetails() {
     IapService.ProductDetailsResponseListener responseListener =